rl-institut/oemof-B3/docs/scenario_setup.rst

 For each scenario you define, you create a YAML-file within :attr:`scenarios`.
 You have to provide a name and a label of your scenario.
 Inside the fields at :attr:`datetimeindex` you specify which time period is examined in your scenario.
 With :attr:`start` you define the start date and time.
-It must given in the ISO 8601 format.
+It must be given in the ISO 8601 format.
 With :attr:`freq` you set the frequency  in e.g. "H" (hours) and with :attr:`periods` the number of time steps.

 In :attr:`model_structure` you pass the structure of your energy system (see section :ref:`model`).
 With :attr:`paths_scalars` and :attr:`paths_scalars` you provide all paths to your scalar and time series data.
 A filter selection is specified for scalar data in :attr:`filter_scalars` and for time series in :attr:`filter_timeseries`.
+Time series additionally can be filtered by a start time index.
 For both, keys of scenarios are passed with :attr:`scenario_key`.
 These are used to filter the raw data according to the corresponding keys.
-You can
+This way you can assign different values to attributes or assign a different time series depending on the scenario.

-Time series additionally can be filtered by a start time index.
+If you want to calculate only one scenario, you can use a single :attr:`scenario_key`.

 .. _model_scenario_setup_label:
 model